abeebridwan/Ecommerce/README.md

 ## Changes

+  - background shade extended to whole view port for the cartOverlay

+  - product image heights reduced to remove distortion

   - height increased to avoid distortion for some images

   - Out of stock products shaded and add cart icon hidden for them